MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ## How it works

 You set the the region, environment, and estimated data ingestion of your cluster.
-Then, the calculator estimates a monthly cost for each of the following components:
+Then, based on auto-selected or manually-selected specifications, the calculator estimates a monthly cost for each of the following components:

 * Engine instances
 * Data management instances